epoch8/vedana.tech/src/content/docs/guides/Adding-links.md

 ## Step 8 — Update the Data Model and Run ETL

-In the Backoffice click **Update Data Model**, then run ETL.
+In the Backoffice click **Reload Data Model**, then run ETL.
 After ETL completes, verify that edges were created in Memgraph Lab by traversing the relationship:

 ```cypher
 MATCH (p:Product)-[:belongs_to]->(c:Category)